-TCR partnered with Salud Family Health Centers to offer on-site medical evaluation for gender affirming care with Dr. Ben Kirkley.
+TCR partnered with Salud Family Health Centers to offer on-site medical evaluation for gender-affirming care with Dr. Jerrica Kirkley (she/her/hers).
 Services are intended for transgender and gender diverse/non-conforming/non-binary individuals of all ages and include hormone therapy, puberty blockers, letters for surgery, PrEP (Truvada for HIV prevention) and STD testing.
-Dr. Kirkley parks the Salud mobile clinic at Mile High Behavioral Healthcare at 4242 Delaware Street, the first Thursday afternoon of each month.
-Appointments begin at 3 pm, for 30 minutes, with last appointment at 5:30 pm.
-Walk-ins can be seen as space allows but scheduling an appointment is recommended and will assure you will be seen.
+Dr. Kirkley parks the Salud Mobile Clinic at Mile High Behavioral Healthcare, 4242 Delaware St., the first Thursday afternoon of each month.
+Thirty minute appointments are available (beginning times) 3–5:30pm.
+Scheduling an appointment is recommended as walk-ins are not guaranteed they will be seen.
 Call 303-761-0200 to schedule an appointment.

 Medication Assisted Treatment uses various medication to help individuals with addiction.
 Medications offered for treatment are

 The healthcare providers at Front Range Clinic have primary care backgrounds and can also assist with general medication needs.

 Pre-Exposure Prophylaxis, or PrEP, is a daily medication that drastically reduces the risk of contracting HIV.
 Approved for use by the CDC, PrEP is available with a prescription from a physician.
 The Transgender Center of the Rockies partners with the Colorado Department of Public Health and Environment to reach out into the LGBTQ+ communities in the Denver metro to create awareness of PreP.
 The TCR offers a one-on-one discussion on PrEP to help individuals decide whether it part of a strategy that suits your sexual health life, as well as providing logistical assistance, getting connected to care, and funding the cost of medication.